Clarity Act: Passage and reactions to Clarity Act

 The Clarity Act (Bill C-20) was later drafted and presented to the House of Commons on 13 December 1999.
 This was denounced by all provincial parties in the Quebec National Assembly, the Bloc Québécois, and many federalists.
 The Progressive Conservative Party, led by former Prime Minister Joe Clark, also opposed the act.
 The NDP voted in favour of the act.

 Following its adoption by the Parliament of Canada, an open letter supporting Quebec's right to self-determination was published and signed by numerous intellectuals from Quebec and other parts of Canada.

+Reform Party MP Grant Hill called the act too vague.

 William Johnson, leader of Quebec's largest Anglophone rights group, Alliance Quebec said the act would prevent the promulgation of misinformation by separatists.

 Former Prime Minister Chrétien has often stated that the act was among his proudest achievements in federal politics.

 In an interview with CTV News aired on 15 May 2005, separatist former premier of Quebec, Jacques Parizeau said that the act "meant nothing" and would be ignored.

 On 7 December 2005, in the midst of a federal election, New Democratic Party leader Jack Layton too announced that he backed the act.
 This was in contrast to comments made in the 2004 election where he said that Canada should recognize a declaration of Quebec independence if sovereigntists win a referendum.